Top 10 Most Dangerous U.S. States of 2016

 6. Alaska

-Alaska is a U.S. state situated in the northwest extremity of the Americas.
-The Canadian administrative divisions of British Columbia and Yukon border the state to the east, and it has a maritime border with Russia to the west across the Bering Strait.
+Alaska is a U.S. state situated at the northwestern extremity of North America.
+The Canadian province of British Columbia and territory of Yukon border the state to the east, and it has a maritime border with Russia to the west across the Bering Strait.
 Alaska is the largest U.S. state by area and is... read more

 Global warming and loss of habitat are concerns, but the fact that it can freeze you to death is enough to make this state go into the top 5.